andreshalac/PerfilAndres/README.md

 - 🌍 I'm based in Madrid, España
 - 🏢 I'm currently employeed in [Uali](https://uali.co/)
 - 🔭 I’m currently working on a Full-stack Personal Project "Worky"
-- 🧠 I’m learning Mobile Developing Skills: Flutter & Swift
+- 🧠 I’m learning Mobile Software Dev Skills: Flutter & Swift
 - 👯 I’m looking to collaborate on any Full Stack project
 - 📫 How to reach me: andreshalac@gmail.com